jitsi/jitsi-meet/doc/quick-install.md

 apt-get -y install jitsi-meet
 ```

 During the installation, you will be asked to enter the hostname of the Jitsi Meet instance.

+If the system has a fully-qualified DNS name (such as `https://jitsi.example.org`), enter it when prompted.

-If you have a FQDN hostname for the instance already set up in DNS, enter it there.
-If you don't have a resolvable hostname, you can enter the IP address of the machine (if it is static or doesn't change).
+Alternatively, you can enter the IP address of the machine (if it is static or doesn't change).

-This hostname (or IP address) will be used for virtualhost configuration inside the Jitsi Meet and also, you and your correspondents will be using it to access the web conferences.
+You'll need to share this hostname or IP address with conference participants who will use your service.

 ### Generate a Let's Encrypt certificate